Skip to main content Skip to footer

 Dental practices in Wales

-If you’re not satisfied with the outcome of your complaint, you can raise this with the relevant Ombudsman:
+If you’re not happy with the outcome of your complaint, you can raise this with the relevant Ombudsman.

-The Ombudsman can only deal with a complaint after you have exhausted the complaints procedure at your practice, with NHS England or with your LHB.
+The Ombudsman can only deal with a complaint after you have followed the complaints procedure at your practice, or with your ICB (England) or LHB (Wales).